 This farcical situation continued during the whole weekend, but I won’t bore you with the details, as I would rather use this incident to demonstrate how Hilton (and you) can be better prepared.

-So what lessons are to be learnt from this example, even if we work in a completely different industry?
-I came up with the following points, but would love to hear what other issue of customer journey mapping you would add; just leave me a comment below please.
+So what lessons can we learn from this example, even if we work in a different industry?
+I came up with the following points, but I would love to hear what other issue of customer journey mapping you are having; just leave me a comment below please.

 Customer journey mapping has become much more complex today, as the touchpoints our customers are using, before, during and after purchase, have expanded exponentially.
 However the process of identifying and understanding the complete journey remains essential to delighting each and every customer.

-One further element which I suggest my clients add to their journey maps is the emotional state of their customers at each interaction with a touchpoint.
-This simple addition is a powerful addition in clearly showing where a brand needs to improve its customers’ interactions, It highlights those touchpoints where their customers’ emotional experience is sub-optimal and needs improving.
+1. One further element which I suggest my clients add to their journey maps is the emotional state of their customers at each point of interaction.
+This simple addition is a powerful addition and clearly shows where a brand needs to improve its customers’ experience.
+It highlights those touchpoints where their customers’ emotional state is sub-optimal and needs improving.

 2. And one final suggestion that I give my clients, is to become your customer.
 Go our and buy what you are selling.
 Experience different outlets, different buying experiences, covering as many, if not all, the touchpoints.
 It will amaze you how much you can learn from this simple exercise.